Do you do most of your writing in Google Docs?

 Overall, I’m a huge fan of using this new tool to track changes in Google Docs.
 Here’s why:

-Synchronization with Word docs.
 Still got that one guy on your team who hasn’t gotten on board with Google Docs and insists on sending you his revisions via Word attachment?
-Now when you convert a Word file to a Google Doc, any track changes on the Word doc will automatically be converted to suggested edits on the Google Doc.
+Now when you convert a Word file to a Google Doc, any track changes in the Word doc will automatically be converted to suggested edits on the Google Doc.